 Interestingly, even male farmers, despite having greater access to mobile phones, reported in the focus group discussions that they had less interest in receiving information through phones than from their current sources, namely, television and newspapers.

-Therefore, despite the potential of mobile-based advisory services, it is important for intervention designers to exercise caution in depending too much on mobile phones as a means to reach women cultivators directly.
+Therefore, despite the potential of mobile-based advisory services, it is important for intervention designers to exercise caution in depending too much on mobile phones as a means to reach women farmers directly.
 Intervention designers must validate the suitability of their approach by investigating women’s access to phones, their literacy levels, language preferences, and preferences related to voice versus text messages, and the best times to reach women directly.
-In many cases an alternative model may be more suitable, such one in which a local community resource person is trained in the use of mobile phones and sharing information with other women.
+In many cases an alternative model may be more suitable, such as one in which a local community resource person is trained in the use of mobile phones and sharing information with other women.

 Summary and Discussion

-The study demonstrates that women cultivators wish to be well-informed about a wide range of topics related to agricultural livelihoods, including many issues that are generally considered to be in the male domain, and even in situations where women are producing exclusively for household consumption.
-Since almost all women cultivators produce some items for household consumption, supporting their information needs can have a direct impact on the nutrition security of women and children.
+The study demonstrates that women farmers wish to be well-informed about a wide range of topics related to agricultural livelihoods, including many issues that are generally considered to be in the male domain, and even in situations where women are producing exclusively for household consumption.
+Since almost all women farmers produce some items for household consumption, supporting their information needs can have a direct impact on the nutrition security of women and children.

 Greater emphasis on understanding the nature of women’s work and livelihoods across different regions and social contexts in India can have wide-ranging consequences in terms of advancing women’s agency and equity, and addressing issues of poverty, health, and welfare.